Like a Love Story

 Like a Love Story is a historical, young adult romance novel by Abdi Nazemian, published June 4, 2019 by Balzer + Bray.
 The story follows Reza, an Iranian boy, as he grapples with his homosexuality amid the AIDS crisis in New York City.

 Plot

 Like a Love Story follows three main characters: Reza, Judy, and Art.

 At the beginning of the story, Reza, an Iranian boy, moves to New York City from Toronto with his mother to live with his stepfather and stepbrother.
 Living amidst the AIDS crisis, Reza fears coming out as homosexual.

 Reza quickly befriends Judy, an aspiring fashion designer, and her best friend, Art, the high school's only out and proud homosexual person.
 Despite Reza's immediate attraction toward Art, he begins dating Judy.
 Eventually, Art and Reza address their attraction, forcing Reza to come out to his family before they can become a couple.

-Beyond the burgeoning romance, Like a Love Story considers the AIDS epidemic in New York City as Judy's Uncle Steven dies from the disease, Art photographs people with AIDS, and the characters participate in ACT UP demonstrations.
+Beyond the romance elements, Like a Love Story explores the New York City AIDS epidemic, as Judy's Uncle Steven dies from the disease, Art photographs people with AIDS, and the characters participate in ACT UP demonstrations.